 Certainly.
 We teach them skills that will help with their coordination, flexibility and strength.
 We make sure that the activities we assign are appropriate for the child's athletic level.

 Will my child be injured if they practice martial arts?

 There is a chance of physical injury with any form of exercise.
 We take very special care to supervise all exercises to see that the students are performing them correctly.
 Sparring is only performed at higher levels by those who wish to participate and we feel have the skills to spar in a safe manner.

 How fit do I have to be to take an adult martial arts class?

 We have people of almost all levels of fitness attend our classes.
 Your level of fitness is not that important a factor because we work on improving your level, no matter where you are in terms of physical fitness.

 I have a past injury or medical condition.
 Can I still train in martial arts?

 You will need to talk to your doctor about the risks you may incur by performing rigorous exercise.
 They will know best about what your body can safely handle.

 How much do your classes cost?

 We need to fully understand what our students' goals and needs are in order to provide the most appropriate programming package.
-This is why our enrollment process begins with a class observation and is followed by a one-on-one interview and the New Student Meeting.
+This is why our enrollment process begins with a class observation, and is followed by a one-on-one consultation and the New Student Meeting.